What is Customer Research?

 While customer research is usually conducted as part of a design project, it is also often conducted in other departments of an organization.
 In some cases, customer research is part of marketing—for instance, to ensure that marketing campaigns have the right focus.
 In other cases, it can be carried out as part of concept development or ideation so as to identify opportunities for future products, services, or features.
 In any case, such research is an essential ingredient in keeping the end users in clear sight long before the end of any design phase.

-Before You Start Designing – It’s Time to Get Out of the Building
+Before the Design Process Starts: It’s Time to Get Out Of the Building